Oi Deploys Nokia Corteca To Enhance Wi-Fi Performance And Customer Experience

-Fixed networks service providers are bringing multi-gigabit speeds to the home, but more than 40% of households are reporting issues with in-home connectivity.
+Fixed networks service providers are bringing multi-gigabit speeds to the home, but more than 40 percent of households are reporting issues with in-home connectivity.
 Operators remain challenged by today's in-home Wi-Fi solutions, due to complex installation processes, limited interoperability, inconsistent coverage and dead zones that lead to frustrated subscribers.

 Nokia's Corteca addresses these challenges, providing better visibility into what's happening in the customer's premises along with tools that allow operators to remotely improve or optimize Wi-Fi performance.
 Operators can also leverage Corteca to proactively monitor in the cloud Wi-Fi networks and network-wide broadband device deployments.